HermesBoots/holberton-system_engineering-devops/0x03-shell_variable_expansions/README.md

 ## If the Path Be Beautiful, Let Us Not Ask Where It Leads
 Count the number of directories in the search path using `tr` and `wc`.

+## Global Variables
+Display all environment variables using `printenv`.